rattlesnakey/CoFiTune/README.md

 ## 📥 Data
 - Math dataset can be collected from [MathOctopus](https://github.com/microsoft/MathOctopus/tree/main), the extracted Chinese version can be found in `data/math` directory
-- Finance dataset can be collected from [FiQA](https://huggingface.co/datasets/FinGPT/fingpt-fiqa_qa), the sample data constructed by us can be found in `data/finance` directory
+- Finance dataset can be collected from [FiQA](https://huggingface.co/datasets/FinGPT/fingpt-fiqa_qa)
 - CAG dataset can be collected from [Dureader-2.0](https://github.com/baidu/DuReader/tree/master/DuReader-2.0)
 - Law dataset can be collected from [lawyer-llama](https://github.com/AndrewZhe/lawyer-llama)